ozefreitas/M-PARTY/README.md

   --input_seqs_db_const INPUT_SEQS_DB_CONST
-                        input a FASTA file with a set of sequences from which the user wants to create the HMM database from scratch -ip INPUT_TYPE, --input_type INPUT_TYPE
+                        input a FASTA file with a set of sequences from which the user wants to create the HMM database from scratch -db DATABASE, --database DATABASE
+                        FASTA database to run against the also user inputted sequences.
+DIAMOND is performed in order to expand the data and build the models.
+PlastEDMA has no in-built database for this matter.
+If flag is given, download of the default database will start and model built from that.
+Defaults to UniProt DataBase.
+  --hmm_db_name HMM_DB_NAME
+                        name to be assigned to the hmm database to be created.
+                        Its recomended to give a name that that describes the family or other characteristic of the given sequences -it INPUT_TYPE, --input_type INPUT_TYPE
-                        specifies the nature of the sequences in the input file between 'protein', 'nucleic' or 'metagenome' -o OUTPUT, --output OUTPUT
+                        specifies the nature of the sequences in the input file between 'protein', 'nucleic' or 'metagenome'.
+                        Defaults to 'protein'
+  -o OUTPUT, --output OUTPUT
                         name for the output directory.
-Defaults to 'M-PARTY_results' --output_type OUTPUT_TYPE
+Defaults to 'PlastEDMA_results' --output_type OUTPUT_TYPE
-                        chose report table outpt format from 'tsv', 'csv' or 'excel'.
-Defaults to 'tsv' -rt, --report_text    decides wether to produce or not a friendly report in txt format with easy to read information --hmms_output_type HMMS_OUTPUT_TYPE
+                        choose report table outpt format from 'tsv', 'csv' or 'excel'.
+Defaults to 'tsv' -rt, --report_text    decides whether to produce or not a friendly report in txt format with easy to read information --hmms_output_type HMMS_OUTPUT_TYPE
-                        chose output type of hmmsearch run from 'out', 'tsv' ou 'pfam' format.
-Defaults to 'out' --validation          decides wether to performe models validation and filtration with the 'leave-one-out' cross validation
+                        chose output type of hmmsearch run from 'out', 'tsv' or 'pfam' format.
+Defaults to 'tsv' --validation          decides whether to perform models validation and filtration with the 'leave-one-out' cross validation
                         methods.
 Call to set to True.
 Defaults to False -p, --produce_inter_tables
                         call if user wants to save intermediate tables as parseale .csv files (tables from hmmsearch results processing)
-  -db DATABASE, --database DATABASE
+  --negative_db NEGATIVE_DB
-                        path to a user defined database.
-Default use of in- built database
+                        path to a user defined negative control database.
-  -s SNAKEFILE, --snakefile SNAKEFILE
+                        Default use of human gut microbiome -s SNAKEFILE, --snakefile SNAKEFILE
-                        user defined snakemake worflow Snakefile.
+                        user defined snakemake workflow Snakefile.
 Defaults to '/workflow/Snakefile
   -t THREADS, --threads THREADS
                         number of threads for Snakemake to use.
 Defaults to 1 -hm HMM_MODELS, --hmm_models HMM_MODELS
                         path to a directory containing HMM models previously created by the user.
-By default PDETool uses the built-in HMMs from database in 'resources/Data/HMMs/
+By default PlastEDMA uses the built-in HMMs from database in
-                        After_tcoffee_UPI/'
+                        'resources/Data/HMMs/After_tcoffee_UPI/'
   --concat_hmm_models   concatenate HMM models into a single file --unlock              could be required after forced workflow termination -w WORKFLOW, --workflow WORKFLOW